frankdean/trip-server-2/README.md

 [proj4js]: https://github.com/proj4js/proj4js "JavaScript library to transform coordinates from one coordinate system to another, including datum transformations"
 [zxcvbn]: https://github.com/dropbox/zxcvbn "Low-Budget Password Strength Estimation"

+### Optional Text-based User Interface (TUI)

+The application can optionally be built with the `--enable-tui` configure option to include an interactive TUI which can be used to create an initial admin user.

+1. Download and install the [Final Cut][finalcut] library.  **Note** when building Final Cut for Linux, to enable mouse support you need to also install the `GPM` library.
+After installing the `GPM` library, re-run Final Cut's `configure` script so that it re-configures the build to use the library.

+2. Include the `--enable-tui` option when running `configure`, e.g.:

+		$ ./configure --enable-tui
+		$ make

+3. After creating the initial database, (see the `PostgreSQL Setup` section of the application manual (`info trip-server`)), execute `trip-server` with the `--interactive` option:

+		$ ./src/trip-server --interactive

+4. Select the option to create a new user from the menu.

+[finalcut]: https://github.com/gansm/finalcut/tree/main "A text-based widget toolkit"

 ### Debian

 For Debian version 11 (Bullseye).